ceri-num/uv-larm/challenge/git-rds.md

 git status
 ```

-There is no need to version the construction files so we ask git to ignore it with a `.gitignore` file.
+There is no need at all to version the construction files so we ask git to ignore it with a `.gitignore` file.

 ```bash
 echo "